jboss-developer/jboss-eap-quickstarts/README.md

 System Requirements
 -------------------

+The applications these projects produce are designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 To run these quickstarts with the provided build scripts, you need the following:

 1. Java 1.6, to run JBoss AS and Maven.
 You can choose from the following: